How can such a tiny person create so much noise?? Sure, we all know kids can be noisy, but screaming! Why?

 It is difficult to question your parenting abilities, and I understand that.
-But needs must, and if you want your toddler to stop scream, you need to get back to basics.
+But needs must, and if you want your toddler to stop screaming, you need to get back to basics.

 Occupy Your Toddler

-If you want your toddler to stop scream immediately, then you had better get some awesome distraction techniques under your belt.
+If you want your toddler to stop screaming immediately, you had better get some awesome distraction techniques under your belt.